crossplane/crossplane/design/design-doc-composition-functions.md

 #### Use an OCI Container

-In the [alpha iteration of Composition Functions][alpha-design] all functions are binaries that run to completion.
+In the [alpha iteration of Composition Functions][alpha-design] all Functions are binaries that run to completion.
 These processes are packaged as an OCI container.
 A sidecar container in the Crossplane pod - `xfn` - runs each of them in a rootless container.